Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Adversarial Instruction Tuning

 \subsection{Input Token Attention Analysis}

-Input feature attention analysis is a popular method to investigate the contribution of input features to model prediction, \emph{e.g.}, CAM\,\cite{zhou2016learning} and GradCAM\,\cite{selvaraju2017grad} for vision models, or token attention map\,\cite{sundararajan2017axiomatic, kokhlikyan2020captum} for language models.
-Based on this, we introduce a new attention-based metric, called Dialogue Tokens Attention Ratio (DTAR), that helps to analyze the dialogue hallucination in instruction-following LMMs, by calculating the contribution of preceding dialogues to output answer prediction.
+Input feature attention analysis is a popular method to investigate the contribution of input features to model prediction, \emph{e.g.}, GradCAM\,\cite{selvaraju2017grad} for vision models, or token attention map\,\cite{sundararajan2017axiomatic, kokhlikyan2020captum} for language models.
+Here, we introduce a new attention-based metric for LVLM, coined Dialogue Tokens Attention Ratio (DTAR), that helps to analyze the dialogue hallucination in instruction-following LVLMs, by calculating the contribution of preceding dialogues to output answer prediction.

 \textbf{Dialogue Tokens Attention Ratio.} Let $\text{Z}_\texttt{v} = W_{\text{Proj}}\cdot f_{\text{VE}}(\text{X}_\texttt{v})$ be token embeddings of input image $\text{X}_\texttt{v}$, where $W_{\text{Proj}}$ is a linear projection layer that convert the output patches of visual encoder $f_{\text{VE}}$ to input tokens of LLM, and $\text{Z}_\texttt{dialogue} = f_{\text{token}}(\text{X}_\texttt{dialogue})$ be token embeddings of input preceding dialogue $\text{X}_\texttt{dialogue}$.
 Also, let $P(\text{X}_\texttt{a})$ be the probability of output answer tokens.
 Then, we define \emph{Dialogue Tokens Attention Ratio (DTAR)} using the \emph{gradient} of input token embeddings $\text{Z}_\texttt{v}$ and $\text{Z}_\texttt{dialogue}$ with respect to the output token probability $P(\text{X}_\texttt{a})$, as in Definition \ref{def:DTAR}.